 In 2014, Israel’s net ODA amounted to USD 200 million, representing a decrease of 3% in real terms over 2013.
 The ratio of ODA as a share of GNI remained stable at 0.07%.
 Preliminary data show that ODA reached USD 207 million in 2015 (0.07% of GNI).

-In 2013, Israel provided its bilateral development co-operation mostly to Jordan and the West Bank and Gaza Strip.
-It supported Syrian refugees, especially through the provision of medical services.
-The main sectors of Israel’s bilateral development co-operation are water resources management, desert agriculture and combating desertification, early childhood education, rural and community development, emergency and disaster medicine, public health and women’s empowerment.
+In 2014, Israel provided its bilateral development co-operation mostly to Jordan, Syria and the West Bank and Gaza Strip.
+The priority sectors of Israel’s bilateral development co‑operation are water resources management, desert agriculture and combating desertification, early childhood education, rural and community development, emergency and disaster medicine, public health and women’s empowerment.
 Israel provides its bilateral development co-operation mostly in the form of technical co-operation projects and capacity building, provided both in Israel and in developing countries.

 Israel’s Agency for International Development Co-operation (MASHAV), a division of the Ministry of Foreign Affairs, is in charge of planning, implementing and co-ordinating Israel’s development co-operation.

 Israel is also engaged in triangular co-operation, sharing its experience with other countries.
 It partners with several international organisations (e.g. United Nations Development Programme, Food and Agriculture Organization and World Food Programme) and Development Assistance Committee (DAC) members (e.g. Canada, France, Germany, Italy and the United States) to support developing countries in areas in which it has a comparative advantage.